 Google’s official ranking factor change (Core Web Vitals) went into effect in June 2021.

 The update sparked a lot of controversy about how the web pages will be ranked.
-It’s now been a full year since the rollout, and we have enough information to fully assess the effect of this update.
+It’s been over two years since the rollout, but the improvement and development process has not stopped.

 What are Google’s Core Web Vitals (CWV)?

 Core Web Vitals are page experience signals that measure how good users’ experience is on your site and whether it brings the best results when users interact with it.

 The main goal of these signals is to provide the best experience for users when they are on the Web.

 Core Web Vitals are a part of a Page Experience Update, a combination of Google’s existing search signals like mobile-friendliness, safe-browsing, HTTPS, intrusive interstitial guidelines, and Core Web Vitals.